An analogue of Vosper's Theorem for Extension Fields: Introduction

 \section{Introduction}

 Inverse problems in additive theory aim to provide structural results of sets in an additive group which have a small subset sum.
-Motivated by a problem on difference sets, Hou, Cheng and Xiang \cite{hou2002} obtained a linear analogue of one of the central results in the area, the theorem of Kneser \cite{knesrcomp}, in which cardinalities of sets in an abelian group are substituted by dimensions of subspaces over a field.
-To be specific, Let $F$ be a field and let $L$ be an extension field of $F$.
+Motivated by a problem on difference sets, Hou, Leung and Xiang \cite{hou2002} obtained a linear analogue of one of the central results in the area, the theorem of Kneser \cite{knesrcomp}, in which cardinalities of sets in an abelian group are substituted by dimensions of subspaces over a field.
+To be specific, let $F$ be a field and let $L$ be an extension field of $F$.
 If $S$ and $T$ are $F$-subvector spaces of $L$, we shall denote by $ST$ the $F$-linear span of the set of products $st$, $s\in S$, $t\in T$.
 The linear analogue of Kneser's theorem can be stated as follows.

-\begin{theorem}[Hou, Cheng and Xiang] Let $F\subset L$ be fields and let $S,T$ be $F$-subvectorspaces of $L$ of finite dimension.
+\begin{theorem}[Hou, Leung and Xiang] Let $F\subset L$ be fields and let $S,T$ be $F$-subvector spaces of $L$ of finite dimension.
 Suppose that every algebraic element in $L$ is separable over $F$.
 Then

-where $H(ST)=\{x\in L: xST=ST\}$ denotes the stabilizer of $ST$ in $L$. \end{theorem}
+where $H(ST)=\{x\in L: xST\subset ST\}$ denotes the stabilizer of $ST$ in $L$. \end{theorem}

+It was recently shown by the present authors that Theorem~\ref{thm:kneser} continues to hold without the requirement that every algebraic element in $L$ be separable over $F$ \cite{BSZ}.

-One of the remarkable features of the above theorem is that the original theorem of Kneser can be obtained as a corollary.
-It can therefore be viewed not only as a transposition of an additive result, but as a generalization.
+One of the remarkable features of Theorem~\ref{thm:kneser} is that the original theorem of Kneser can be obtained as a corollary.
+It can therefore be viewed not only as a transposition of an additive result, but as a generalisation.
 This gives extra motivation for studying the translation of additive theory to its linear counterpart, since we may obtain insight on the original additive results and methods.

 Eliahou and Lecouvey \cite{eliahou2009} obtained similar linear analogues of classical additive theorems including theorems of Olson \cite{olson} and Kemperman \cite{kemperman} in nonabelian groups.
 Lecouvey \cite{lecouvey2011} pursued this direction by obtaining, among other extensions, linear versions of the Pl\"unecke--Ruzsa \cite{ruzsa} inequalities.